draialexis/AD_MVVM_custom_LoL/README.md

 - [x] Ajoutez la gestion des skills.
 - [ ] ~~Ajoutez la gestion des skins.~~

+## Peculiarities

+### Delete from detail page
+The instructions did not mention adding a `Delete` button in detail pages, but it was useful when testing the app directly on Windows -- i.e. with no touch functionality or swipe gestures.

+### Navigating to detail page
+Users can click / tap a champion's `Icon` to navigate to their detail page.
+The entire list item is not clickable -- it makes navigating to a champion's detail page a little harder, but it allows us to implement swiping on said list item, in order to reveal `Update`and `Delete` buttons.

+Before we made this compromise, swiping was conflicting with tapping, and it was quite difficult to access those buttons.

+### Auto-focus
+Upon updating a skill or a characteristic, Android seems to auto-focus the element closest to the top of the visible `Scrollview`.
+That includes opening the user's keyboard or numpad...

 ## Screenshots
 The app is not meant to be pretty, but the hope is that it is usable, and that the navigation experience is pleasant.
 At the time of this writing, it looks like this:
 <img src="./Documentation/home.png" width=200 height=450/>